Dillon-777G/jobBook/README.md

 | **Doucmentation**     | OpenAPI, Swagger | Javadocs |
 | **Database**          | h2           | mariadb      |

+## **Lessons Learned**:

+Currently our project uses the H2 database, which we have found much easier to use than our original plan of using mariadb.
+This change allowed us to speed up our development marginally, gaining insight into how using APIs with less of a learning can be beneficial under deadlines.

 ## How to Use This Project

 ### Prerequisites